 This area focuses on providing professional training to university teachers and those who are currently working in the fields of translation and interpreting but do not hold formal academic credentials.
 The area encompasses the understanding of general linguistic theories, rhetorical studies in cross-cultural contexts, contemporary theories of translation and interpreting, and recent discoveries in typological divergencies amongst languages.

-4. Language and Information Technology
+4. Speech Sciences, Language Processing, and Cognition

 In addition to meeting the academic entrance requirements, applicants are required to have substantial and relevant work experience, i.e.,